favret/ui-queueview/README.md

 ## Usage

 Go to the storyboard and drag a UIView.
 In the Identity inspector, set its Class to UIQueueView.
 That is the essential step for hooking up a scene from the storyboard with the UIQueueView.
-Don’t forget this or your class won’t be used!
+Don’t forget this or your UIQueueView won’t be used!

 In the Identity inspector, you can define two property:
 * numberOfItem, The number of items in queue view.